hernana8/WWUAdvancedPaleo/Calculating Stratigraphic Ranges.md

 The latest age at both confidence intervals above are both negative.
 As I understand, there can't be a negative interval, so we acknowledge a "0" in lieu of negative values.
 Given that, it would be interpreted by the data that *Dallarca* is still around today.

+**(15) Should we trust confidence intervals and reading?

+I think to an extent, yes.
+Our last example using *Dallarca* suggests an early time of ~2.588 to a late time of ~-3.887.
+This is telling us that *Dallarca's* latest time is -3.9 million years into the future, at 95% confidence.
+In layman's, that means in current time.
+Furthermore, we should not disregard the reading since those represent facts without the application of statistics.PRe

 ## Problem Set 4

 **(16) State one ecological reason why this assumption is unlikey to be true.**

+What we learned today: Lazarus, Elvis, and Zombie taxa.
+The possibilty

 **(17) State one geological reason why this assumpiton is unlikely to be true.**